So, the 2015 county executive race should be the political brawl of the decade.

 Frankel is the leader that Monroe County needs: she’s intelligent, she has a deep understanding of important community issues, and she has valuable experience leading a local government.
 And while her campaign has been flawed, Frankel has presented detailed plans for addressing county finances, economic development, and violence in Rochester.
 For those reasons, City endorses Sandy Frankel for Monroe County executive.
 (Related story)

-click to enlarge Sandy Frankel - FILE PHOTO
+Sandy Frankel Credit: FILE PHOTO

 Frankel’s better than the campaign she’s running.
 Her record stands on its own, and her wedged-in potshots against Dinolfo-via-Brooks are distracting.